sanskrit/raw_etexts_english/blogs/manasataramgini/2005-04-07_the-secret-of-sumukhi.md

 +++
-title = "The secret ofxa0sumukhI"
+title = "The secret of sumukhI"

 +++
 The great deva sanatkumAra, the son of the fiery agni, is always in the